Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

-While leadhead presentation is important at all times, when the water temperature is 48 degrees F to 55 degrees F, the colder temperatures affect the reaction time of a fish to a lure.
+While leadhead presentation is important at all times, when the water temperature is 48 to 55 degrees F, the colder temperatures affect the reaction time of a fish to a lure.
 Slow retrieves with a pumping motion so the jig bounces along the rocky shoreline habitat will improve your chances of catching a smallmouth.

 Toward the end of pre-spawn, small crankbaits will provide action.
 The 2-inch size lure is preferred because smallmouths select relatively small-sized food items.
 Crayfish colored crankbaits work best, particularly on the numerous rocky land points in West Lake Okoboji.

 A crankbait is one of the best lures for summer fishing; those resembling the color, size and action of a crayfish are preferred.
 When using crankbaits in water deeper than 10 to 12 feet, a split shot may be placed in front of the lure to make it run deep.

 Fall is one of the best fishing periods for smallmouth bass.
 The fish are closely associated with shallow rock reefs in 10 to 15 feet of depth.
 Crankbaits are still the preferred lure, but they must be deep-diving models.
 Leadheads run a close second, and should be tipped with a minnow this time of year.
 Minnow shaped plugs that imitate bait-fish are the third choice for fall smallmouth.
 Angling Tips